-Philosophy makes unique intellectual demands of students.
-This degree provides opportunities to learn how to think clearly, to construct and defend arguments and to be willing to explore a range of approaches to different topics.
+The course makes high intellectual demands of students and aims to develop the ability to think clearly, construct and defend arguments, and be willing to explore a range of approaches to different topics.

 How You Study

 The Philosophy programme at the University of Lincoln prides itself on offering a high level of philosophical training in both the 'analytical' and 'continental' traditions that have dominated the discipline since the early twentieth century, allowing students to find out what best responds to their own aims and interests.

 The programme is designed to give students the tools to think seriously and independently about major philosophical questions.
 Students can develop valuable skills in reasoning, analysis, creative problem solving, and communication, which are relevant for a wide range of careers.

 Over the duration of the programme, students are expected to develop an understanding of all the major fields in contemporary philosophy, including ethics, metaphysics, philosophy of mind, epistemology, logic, philosophy of religion, and philosophy of science.
 Students are also introduced to major figures in the history of philosophy, such as Plato, Aristotle, Descartes, Hegel, and Wittgenstein.
 Studying original texts from great minds both past and present can help students learn to form, develop, and defend their own answers.

 Students will explore these areas using the philosophical method of logical analysis and reasoned argument, and from the outset will be encouraged to develop their own views, and to critically assess the views of others.